jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WhimsicalLeadingFirebelliedtoad' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/whimsicalleadingfirebelliedtoad">via Gfycat</a></p>

 _An idealized view of mass-collaboration and the Life Star.
-Although we'll lose the suburban lifestyle once there's no antagonists or extras, and just protagonists and player gods._
+Although we'll lose the suburban lifestyle once there's no antagonists or extras, and just protagonists and player gods.
+Credit: [Cities: Skylines](https://www.youtube.com/channel/UCV9RoEcgAO1Uc7oxZGS8Lkw/videos)_

 I want to write all this stuff, but I didn't.
 This book has been informative enough.
 At the start, I asked, "are you happy?"
 Now you have to ask yourself, "Am I going to do something about it?"